Liverpool city centre: Waterfront

 Liverpool's Waterfront lies adjacent to the River Mersey.
-The City Centre section stretches 3 miles (5 km) from Bramley-Moore Dock in the North to Brunswick Dock in the south.
+The city centre section stretches 3 mi from Bramley-Moore Dock in the north to Brunswick Dock in the south.

 Liverpool has the largest and most complete system of historic docks in the world and many buildings date back to when Liverpool was one of the world's most important ports at the centre of international trade.
 In the 20th and 21st centuries, much of the docklands has been remodelled to incorporate a large amount of cultural establishments of national and international significance including British Music Experience, The Beatles Story, International Slavery Museum, Museum of Liverpool and Tate Liverpool.

-Regeneration of the Waterfront is ongoing and as such, each dock is at a different stage of redevelopment.
-Some are presently underused or disused with a series of plans in the pipeline.